 You’ve only been at Koloa Landing Resort for a day or two and already you feel like you’ve arrived in paradise.
-You’re already in love with the tropical breezes, gorgeous Pacific sunrises and lush greenery that surrounds you — and that’s not even mentioning the Mai Tais and fresh pupus you’ve been sampling.
+You’re already in love with Kauai’s beautiful south shore, tropical breezes, gorgeous Pacific sunrises, geological sites and lush greenery that surrounds you — and that’s not even mentioning the Mai Tais and fresh pupus you’ve been sampling.
 But while relaxing in your ocean-view villa, chilling in a poolside cabana and taking a dip in the Best Pool in America can make for an idyllic day — or week — at some point your sense of adventure kicks in and you’re ready to head to downtown Koloa.

 Downtown Koloa isn’t the bustling metropolis you might have left behind when you traveled to the island of Kauai.
 Known as Old Koloa Town, this charming community strikes the perfect balance between bustling buzz and welcoming whimsy to make you feel right at home.
 The town is small enough to walk just about anywhere, but there’s still lots to capture your attention while you’re there.
 Here are a few of our favorite things happening in downtown Koloa: